Support and guidance, when you need it most.

 Use our branch finder to find out the opening hours and contact details for your local branch.

 This service is not regulated by the Prudential Regulation Authority nor the Financial Conduct Authority.

 Co-op Legal Services offers a national service across England and Wales and can assist with a range of legal services including probate and estate administration, and Bereavement advice and support.
 No Co-op membership is required.

 The Co-operative Legal Services and Co-op Legal Services are trading names for Co-operative Legal Services Limited, Company Number 05671209.
 Co-op Legal Services is authorised and regulated by the Solicitors Regulation Authority under registration number 567391.
 The registered office is 1 Angel Square, Manchester M60 0AG.
 The professional rules are set out in the SRA Code of Conduct.
-This service is not regulated by the by the Prudential Regulation Authority or the Financial Conduct Authority.

 A list of the Directors is available for inspection at our registered office.
 VAT Number 403314604